How to comply

 - See Annex Z5 to learn more about violations, assessment of administrative penalties, mitigation and review of penalty decisions.

 - Find the Clean Buildings Performance Standard Penalties Estimator here, or on the Support and Resources page.

 Paths to compliance – written guides and videos:

 b.
-Compliance by meeting the EUIt (pdf) and video (link)
+Compliance by meeting the EUIt (PDF) and video

 c.
-Compliance through investment criteria (pdf) and video (link)
+Compliance through investment criteria (PDF) and video

 Paths to compliance – flow charts: